THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 However, public transportation is not perfect.
 You can avoid the crazy traffic by taking the metro, which is great, but a) the metro lacks metro stops, so each stop is rather far from the last, b) the buses are not always well-connected for us travelers, so it is not easy to get from one popular station to another, and c) the metros can be stuffed with people.

-Hop-on and hop-off buses are a great way to get from one popular tourist attraction to another – at least for some places (the ones I tested).
-They will not stop at each tourist attractions but at most.
+Sightseeing Buses: Hop-on and hop-off buses are a great way to get from one popular tourist attraction to another – at least for some places (the ones I tested).
+They will not stop at each tourist attraction but at most.

 The pass also includes a few cool attractions, so it saves money in addition to getting you from Point A to Point B.